 Thematically, Anderson does touch on some interesting human ideas.
 Every thousand years barbarians come and destroy civilization is a reflection of our own human culture in a lot of ways.
 There’s a strong anti-war sentiment which probably stems from this being written toward the end of the Vietnam war.
 The war outside Ishtar is often described as pointless, frivolous, with characters not understanding why we’re involved or putting our resources there.
 He doesn’t condemn all war in a hippie-pacifist manner, though, as the humans acknowledge that the fighting of the Ishtarans seems to have real purpose.
 A heavy theme of the individual defying government orders to do what’s right permeates through it, and what’s right isn’t necessarily what feels good or moral in the end either.

-There’s some interesting romance in the book which adds a sense of realism to it, also showing our characters as flawed and not the user-heroes of a lot of the work we’d read in fiction prior to the 1970s.
+There’s some interesting romance in the book which adds a sense of grounding to it, also showing our characters as flawed and not the user-heroes of a lot of the work we’d read in fiction prior to the 1970s.
 This sort of moral experimentation was going on in a lot of books at the time, though Mr. Anderson doesn’t get preachy like Heinlein with bizarre relationship structures, instead presenting infidelity as things that just happen, and the characters’ feelings reflect that there is both good and bad in that.

 I tried not to spoil too much for people who would want to read this book.
 It’s a lot of fun to read, some of the best sci-fi out there, and Hugo nominated itself in the mid-70s.
 It should be on all the lists of must read sci-fi.